 - High-security access to an entire facility: All entry points of a building is limited to a fingerprint time clock.
 Visitors who value privacy will appreciate the added security level, which keeps people and data safer.

-Time and Money Saving Features of Biometric Clock Systems
+Time and Money Saving Features of Fingerprint Scanning Systems

 There are many compelling features that make a fingerprint time clock worth the investment:

 - Constant availability